-All parents are expected to:
+To achieve this goal, all parents are expected to:

-- 1. Recognize that the education of their child(ren) is a joint responsibility of the parents and the school community and collaborate with the district to optimize their child's educational opportunities. - 2.
+- 1. Recognize that the education of their child(ren) is a joint responsibility and a collaboration between parents and the district to optimize their child's educational opportunities. - 2.
 Send their children to school ready to participate and learn. - 3.
 Ensure their children attend school regularly and on time. - 4.
 Ensure absences are excused. - 5.
 Ensure their children are dressed and groomed in a manner consistent with the student dress code. - 6.
-Help their children understand that in a democratic society appropriate rules are required to maintain a safe, orderly environment. - 7.
-Know school rules and help their children understand them so that their children can help create a safe, supportive school environment. - 8.
+Help their children understand that rules are necessary to maintain a safe, orderly environment. - 7.
+Know school rules and help their children understand them so that their children can help create a safe, respectful, supportive school environment. - 8.
 Convey to their children a supportive attitude toward education and the district. - 9.
-Build positive, constructive relationships with teachers, other parents and their children's friends. - 10.
-Help their children deal effectively with peer pressure. - 11.
-Inform school officials of changes in the home situation that may affect student conduct or performance. - 12.
-Provide a place for study and ensure homework assignments are completed. - 13.
-Follow the Code of Conduct at all school sponsored events or activities. - B. Teachers concept and promote confidence to learn.
+Build positive, constructive relationships with teachers, other parents, and their children's classmates. - 10.
+Tell school officials about any concerns or complaints in a respectful and timely manner. - 11.
+Help their children deal effectively with peer pressure. - 12.
+Inform school officials of changes in the home situation that may affect student conduct or performance. - 13.
+Provide a place for study and ensure homework assignments are completed. - 14.
+Be respectful and courteous to staff, other parents/guardians and students while on school premises. - 15.
+Report any incident to school officials witnessed or perceived of discrimination, violence, bullying, physical or emotional threats, or any potential for harm directed toward any student from any source.